netpipe/qdiary/README.md

 # qdiary
-a diary wrote in qt
+a diary wrote in qt and chatGPT